Oscillating singular integral operators on graded Lie groups revisited: Fourier analysis on graded groups

+\begin{remark} A graded Lie group $G$ is a homogeneous Lie group equipped with a family of weights $\nu_j$, all of them positive rational numbers.
+Let us observe that if $\nu_{i} = \frac{a_i}{b_i}$ with $a_i, b_i$ integers, and $b$ is the least common multiple of the $b_i$'s, the family of dilations

-have integer weights, $\nu_{i}=\frac{a_i b}{b_i}. $ So, in this paper we always assume that the weights $\nu_j,$ defining the family of dilations are non-negative integer numbers which allow us to assume that the homogeneous dimension $Q$ is a non-negative integer number.
+has integer weights, $\nu_{i} = \frac{a_i b}{b_i}$.
+Thus, in this paper, we always assume that the weights $\nu_j$, defining the family of dilations, are non-negative integers, which allows us to assume that the homogeneous dimension $Q$ is a non-negative integer.
 This is a natural context for the study of Rockland operators (see Remark 4.1.4 of \cite{FischerRuzhanskyBook}). \end{remark}